-If you do not think your GoR is accurate (for example, you are a quickly improving kyu player who hasn't played in any recent tournaments) – please state this in the Notes box on your entry form, or contact us.
+If you do not think your GoR is accurate (for example, you are a quickly improving kyu player who hasn't played in any recent tournaments) please tell us.

-The tournament is receiving support from the City of London Go Club, the Central London Go Club, the British Go Association and other sponsors.
+The tournament is receiving support from the Central London Go Club, the Nippon Club and the British Go Association.

 ISH offers accommodation on site in single, twin, triple, 4-bedded, and multi-bedded rooms.
 Tournament participants will be entitled to a discount.
 Quieter single and double rooms are available at the Mary Trevellan Hall (MTH) which is an annex to the main ISH site situated about a 10 minutes walk away.
 Ask to be placed in MTH if you wish for peace on New Year’s Eve.